 About the Program

-• All opportunities will be presented to the Undergraduate student population only
+- All opportunities will be presented to the Undergraduate student population only (unless alternate qualifications are required by the site).

 Your application should include:

-A: The Sites participating in this program will open their roles via our Hire-A-Niner platform beginning Wednesday, August 20th.
-Roles will close on Friday, September 6th.
+A: The sites participating in this fall program will open their roles via our Hire-A-Niner platform beginning Monday, December 9th, 2024.
+Roles will close on Friday, January 10th, 2025.
+Roles will close as they are filled within this timeframe.

 A: Most undergraduate students, generally those in their sophomore, junior, or senior years, are eligible to participate, provided there are no specific experience requirements related to their major or class standing for the role.